 One of the biggest questions we had while planning our trip to Svalbard was “what do we pack?”
 Svalbard is located so far north that it’s easy to assume that it will be ice-cold all year round.
 Good news!
 That’s not the case, at least not during the summer months.
-Even so, we packed an assortment of lightweight, warm clothes and threw in our heavy winter coats for good luck.
+Even so, we packed an assortment of lightweight, warm clothes and threw in our heavy winter coats, just in case we needed them.
 In this Svalbard packing list, find out what we actually used, what never got touched, and the one thing we really wished we had!

 Summer Weather in Svalbard

 If you look at Svalbard on a globe you get a sense of how far north it is.
 And you would think that it could be quite cold here, even in the summer months.

 The larger island of Spitsbergen, where Longyearbyen is located, receives the warm Atlantic current.
 This current helps to moderate the temperatures on Svalbard.
 Sure, it can get downright frosty in the wintertime, but during the summer months, it can be rather comfortable.

 Summer in Svalbard can be surprisingly warm.
 Daily temperatures can be quite balmy (given its arctic location), ranging from 3°C to 8°C (36°F to 47°F).
 Add in the midnight sun, and the temperatures do not change much over the course of the day, since the sun never sets.

 We spent four days in Svalbard at the end of June.
 In Longyearbyen, the average temperature hovered right around 4°C (40°F).
 It rained the day we left and we had snow showers on our hike up Hiorthfjellet.